-Services are held in St. Edmund's church every Sunday at 10.30 am, in addition there are services at 8.00 am on the first and third Sunday of the month and 6.00 pm on the second Sunday.
+Services are held in St. Edmund's church every Sunday at 10.30 am, in addition there are services at 8.00 am on the first and third Sunday of the month and 6.00 pm on the fourth Sunday.
 Please refer to the Parish Calendar for details of this month's services.

 From Victoria County History (1927)

 The church of ST. EDMUND consists of a chancel measuring internally about 25 ft.
 11 in. by 15 ft.
 11 in., south vestry 6 ft.
 8 in. square, with a modern westward extension, nave 40 ft.
 3 in. by 23 ft.
 11 in., west tower 13 ft.
 3 in. by 12 ft.
 3 in., north porch 9 ft. by 6 ft.
 5 in. and south porch 6 ft.
 10 in. by 7 ft.

 The most notable feature of the church are the four fan vaults which are contemporary with the building and among the earliest to be seen today.